 As it takes time to undertake the training necessary to work in these industries, it makes them more…Continue

 Added by Eliza Kirkby on October 24, 2016 at 13:00 — No Comments

 “Are they engaged?”
 Without context, that question can be interpreted in many, very different ways.
 In a marketing environment you might be talking about the intended audience of your latest campaign, trying to determine how well you’re speaking to them and how likely they are to buy; in a social setting, you’re more likely to be talking about a couple going through that very special moment in their relationship.
 In our world of HR, the meaning lies somewhere in the middle – it’s not quite…Continue

 Added by Lee-Martin Seymour on October 24, 2016 at 12:30 — No Comments

 Sometimes when we investigate issues of misconduct and/or corruption in workplaces, we find ourselves asking – why didn’t anybody notice this earlier?
-Yet more often than not the answer to this question will…Continue
+Yet more often than not the answer to this question will be that people at least partially knew, but for a number of reasons…Continue